 4. Meet the BIG language requirement: Learn Dutch

-As of 1 January 2017, all foreign dentists must demonstrate that they have a satisfactory command of the Dutch language.
+As of 1 January 2017, all foreign dentists must demonstrate that they have a satisfactory command of the Dutch language (Dutch at B2+ level = sufficient proficiency and interactive medical Dutch).
 This new rule was introduced following an amendment to the BIG Register Decree.
 This specifies that any person providing care must be able to communicate in a language that can be understood by the client – so foreign dentists working in the Netherlands must be able to speak Dutch

 The language requirement applies to:

-- dentists who have graduated in another European Union country, Liechtenstein, Norway or Iceland
+- dentists who have graduated in another European Union country or in Liechtenstein, Norway or Iceland

 - dentists who have studied abroad with Dutch as their native language.